vpaabo/mobilab-test-task/README.md

 ## Goal of the application

-The goal of this application is to provide a simple, mobile-friendly shopping list that helps users keep track of items they need to buy.
-Users can add items, mark them as collected, delete them, and share the same list state across multiple devices via a cloud backend.
+This application provides a simple  shopping list that helps users track items they need to buy.
+Users can:

-This project is implemented as part of a technical assignment for Mobi Lab.
+* Add items

----
+* Check/uncheck items as collected

-## Supported platform
+* Delete items

-* Flutter application
+* Share the same list state across multiple devices via a cloud backend

-* Tested on **Android Emulator Android 16.0 (API 36)**
+The shopping list is synchronized via **Firebase Realtime Database**, allowing multiple users to view and update the list collaboratively.

-* The architecture is platform-agnostic and can be extended to iOS without code changes (iOS testing requires macOS)
+This project was implemented as part of a technical assignment for **Mobi Lab**.

 ---